Code generation for STM32 (Button and flashing LED on finite state machines)

 "$(@__DIR__)/stm32_button_blink_code")

-The development environment through which the project is built and loaded into the target device is VS Code with the PlatformIO add-on.
-The configurations of the environment and connections correspond to those already described in the example Code generation for STM32 (Flashing LED on finite automata).
+The development environment through which the project is built and uploaded to the target device is VS Code with the PlatformIO add-on.
+The environment and connection configurations correspond to those already described in the example Code generation for STM32 (Flashing LED on the state machines).

-After creating a new project you need to add the files generated in Engee and the file with the code of the main programme main.c (added to the example folder):
+After creating a new project, you need to add the files generated in Engee and the main program code file to it. main.c (added to the sample folder):

-Let's connect the debug board NUCLEO-F446RE to the USB port of the computer, and then in PlatformIO we can observe the connected device.
-To correctly identify the connection of this board requires a driver ST-Link V2.
+Connect the NUCLEO-F446RE debugging board to the USB port of the computer, after which we can observe the connected device in PlatformIO.
+The ST-Link V2 driver is required to correctly identify the connection of this card.

-After successful connection, let's proceed to the project building: "PLATFORMIO -> PROJECT TASKS -> nucleo_f446re -> General -> Build".
-If there are no build errors, load the compiled code into the microcontroller: "PLATFORMIO -> PROJECT TASKS -> nucleo_f446re -> nucleo_f446re -> General -> Upload".
+After successful connection, we proceed to build the project: "PLATFORMIO -> PROJECT TASKS -> nucleo_f446re -> General -> Build".
+If there are no build errors, we will upload the compiled code to the microcontroller: "PLATFORMIO -> PROJECT TASKS -> nucleo_f446re -> General -> Upload".

-As a result of loading the programme on the debug board, you can observe the LED blinking with a frequency of 1 Hz.
-When pressing the B1 button, the LED blinking frequency is 2 Hz.
+As a result of loading the program, an LED with a frequency of 1 Hz can be observed on the debugging board.
+When pressing the B1 button, the LED flashes at 2 Hz.

-To demonstrate in the example, a Hantec DSO digital oscilloscope was connected to the corresponding pin of the debug board (D13) and the waveform was read through the serial port of the computer using the DSO Analyzer shell.
-As can be seen in the animation above, the frequency of the output signal doubles when the built-in button is pressed.
+To demonstrate in the example, a Hantec DSO digital oscilloscope was connected to the corresponding pin of the debugging board (D13), and the waveform was read through the serial port of the computer using the DSO Analyzer shell.
+As you can see in the animation above, the frequency of the output signal doubles when the built-in button is pressed.

 Conclusion

-In this example we have considered the development of the Engee model for the control programme of a blinking LED on the STM32F446RE microcontroller as part of the NUCLEO debug board.
-The algorithm is implemented using nested states and super transitions of block Chart from the Engee library of Engee automata and is suitable for code generation.
-The developed model is embedded with generated files in the PlatformIO environment project for VS Code with further assembly, loading and execution on the target device.
+In this example, we examined the development of the Engee model for a program for controlling a flashing LED by a signal from a digital input on a STM32F446RE microcontroller as part of the NUCLEO debugging board.
+The algorithm is implemented using nested states and super block transitions.
+Chart from the library Engee finite automata and is suitable for code generation.
+The developed model is embedded with the generated files in the PlatformIO environment project for VS Code, followed by assembly, download, and execution on the target device.